learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you display the current date in javascript?
+## Q 11.25.
+How do you display the current date in javascript?

 You can use `new Date()` to generate a new Date object containing the current date and time.